 This was particularly due to the high tidal range that sees the bridge access become more significantly constrained as the tide falls.

-BMT was appointed to undertake a study on the River Thames's vessel traffic in Central London.
+We were appointed to undertake a study on the River Thames's vessel traffic in Central London.
 This included:

 Cruise Bay is Singapore's busiest marine passenger hub, which will see an increase in the movements of cruise ships within Cruise Bay and possibly lead to the use of Cruise Bay by ever larger cruise ships.
 BMT was commissioned to address these issues.